danlaush/audio-update/README.md

 ## Challenges

-Text To Speech (TTS)
+- [x] Text To Speech (TTS)

 * Option 1: JS TTS lib https://responsivevoice.org/ - Easy to use (I know js) but doesn't generate a file, uses web browser media api to play directly.
-Would have to use a headless browser on a server to generate the file by playing the text and recording it in real time.
-Takes too long.
+  * ~~Would have to use a headless browser on a server to generate the file by playing the text and recording it in real time.
+Takes too long.~~
+  * Scheduling handled by Tasker for now.
+Eventually port this to React Native, then the app can handle scheduling
 * ~~Option 2: Something Google TTS?
 Would have to break into several small TTS snippets and combine.~~
 * ~~Option 3: Something in Android that can do this?
 Java D:~~

-Playing media
+- [x] Playing media

 * ~~Option 1: Native alarm.
 Already use it/easy to use, would set ringtone to particular audio file and overwrite that file every day.
 Challenges: Have to figure out how to write to android disk.
 Java??
 D:~~
 * ~~Option 2: Tasker.
 Can queue up downloading of new file every day (wget or similar?) and then queue audio file to play at a given time.
 Tasker costs money, harder to share with others.~~